Sydney Bakes In Hottest Day In Three Years

-Sydney: A heatwave scorched Australia's eastern coast and sent temperatures in Sydney to a three-year high Saturday as firefighters battled runaway bushfires.
+(MENAFN- Jordan Times) SYDNEY - A heatwave scorched Australia's eastern coast and sent temperatures in Sydney to a three-year high on Saturday as firefighters battled runaway bushfires.

 Many people crowded Sydney's beaches or sought relief in the shade.
 Authorities warned the most vulnerable, including the elderly and very young, to shelter in cool buildings.

-Sydney city centre's Observatory Hill weather station reached 40 degrees Celsius (104 degrees Fahrenheit) in the afternoon -- the hottest since November 2020, according to weather bureau data.
+Sydney city centre's Observatory Hill weather station reached 40oC in the afternoon - the hottest since November 2020, according to weather bureau data.

 “Today, with the high heat levels, I do say that it's a time to ensure that we look after each other and stay safe,” Prime Minister Anthony Albanese told a news conference.